ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/kids/concept_model.rst

     - 0
     - 1
   * - All
-    - 5: SAM and MAM
+    - 4: SAM and MAM
     - 1
     - 1
     - 0
   * - All
-    - 6: SAM and SQLNS
+    - 5: SAM and SQLNS
     - 1
     - 0
     - 1
   * - All
-    - 7: MAM and SQLNS
+    - 6: MAM and SQLNS
     - 0
     - 1
     - 1
   * - All
-    - 8: All
+    - 7: All
     - 1
     - 1
     - 1
   * - All
-    - 9: targeted SQLNS
+    - 8: targeted SQLNS
     - 0
     - 0
     - 1 for target group; 0 for others
   * - All
-    - 10: targeted SQLNS and SAM
+    - 9: targeted SQLNS and SAM
     - 1
     - 0
     - 1 for target group; 0 for others
   * - All
-    - 11: targeted SQLNS and MAM
+    - 10: targeted SQLNS and MAM
     - 0
     - 1
     - 1 for target group; 0 for others
   * - All
-    - 12: targeted SQLNS and SAM and MAM
+    - 11: targeted SQLNS and SAM and MAM
     - 1
     - 1
     - 1 for target group; 0 for others
   * - All
-    - 13: targeted MAM
+    - 12: targeted MAM
     - 0
     - 1 for target group; 0 for others
     - 0
   * - All
-    - 14: SAM and targeted MAM
+    - 13: SAM and targeted MAM
     - 1
     - 1 for target group; 0 for others
     - 0
   * - All
-    - 15: SQLNS and targeted MAM
+    - 14: SQLNS and targeted MAM
     - 0
     - 1 for target group; 0 for others
     - 1
   * - All
-    - 16: SQLNS and SAM and targeted MAM
+    - 15: SQLNS and SAM and targeted MAM
     - 1
     - 1 for target group; 0 for others
     - 1
   * - All
-    - 17: targeted MAM and targeted SQLNS
+    - 16: targeted MAM and targeted SQLNS
     - 0
     - 1 for target group; 0 for others
     - 1 for target group; 0 for others
   * - All
-    - 18: SAM plus targeted MAM and targeted SQLNS
+    - 17: SAM plus targeted MAM and targeted SQLNS
     - 1
     - 1 for target group; 0 for others
     - 1 for target group; 0 for others